What Is 1/3 of 16?

 6/3 or 5 1/3.
 That precision matters, especially when accuracy is non-negotiable.

-If you're working with decimals, you might write 5.33 or 5.333 depending on how many decimal places you need.
+If you're working with decimals, you might write 5.Think about it: it's exact.
 But the fraction 16/3?
-It's exact.
 No rounding, no approximation.
+333 depending on how many decimal places you need.
+Here's the thing — 33 or 5.
 That's the beauty of fractional representation—it preserves the truth of the number.

 Visualizing the Concept